yashnirmal/space-shooter/README.md

 	- press 'Start new Game' to start new game
 	- press 'Resume Game' to resume the currently paused game
 	- press 'Choose Level' to choose the difficulty level
+	- press 'See Highscore' to see the highscore of player